danielrcollins1/OED-Expanded/equipment.md

 ## Armor

 Armor in OED comes in 4 types, Light (Leather), Medium (Chain), Heavy (Plate), and Shields.
 Helmets require some level or Armor proficiency to use.
-Leather and Chain armor takes 1 minute to put on, Plate takes 10 minutes and requires assistance.
+Leather and Chain armor takes 1 minute/turn to put on, Plate takes 10 minutes/turns and requires assistance.
+It takes 1 round (each) to remove a shield, helm, or backpack.
+Leather and Chain armor have a 3 in 6 chance per round.
+Plate requires 3 turns to remove with assistance.

 |Item                   |Cost (SP)  | AC          | Stone|
 |:----------------------|:----------|:-----------:|:----:|